tarenpang/Blockchain-Network/README.md

 # IndiGOLD Blockchain

-IndiGOLD Blockchain is an implementation of a fully functional blockchain network consisting of nodes, miners, wallet app, faucet app and blockchain explorer.
+IndiGOLD Blockchain is an implementation of a fully functional blockchain network consisting of nodes, miners, wallet and faucet apps, and a blockchain explorer.

 <!-- TABLE OF CONTENTS -->
 <details>